Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Simulations

 \subsection{Robustness, bias and variance}

-The framing of the simulation study is, following our motivating study in section \ref{sec:hypothetical}, a hypothetical study comparing two bariatric surgery procedures on long-term weight outcomes \citep{arterburn2020}.
-Specifically, we consider a binary point exposure $A$, taking on a value of 0 for Roux-en-Y gastric bypass (RYGB) and 1 for vertical sleeve gastrectomy (VSG), and continuous outcome $Y$ of the proportion weight change at 5 years post-surgery.
-For simplicity in this simulation, we consider only one confounder, that being gender, denoted $L_g$.
-The estimand of interest is taken to be the average treatment effect, $\tau_1(P) - \tau_0(P)$.
+The framing of the simulation study is, following our motivating study in Section \ref{sec:hypothetical}, a hypothetical study comparing two bariatric surgery procedures on long-term weight outcomes.
+Specifically, we consider a binary point exposure $A$, taking on a value of 0 for Roux-en-Y gastric bypass (RYGB) and 1 for vertical sleeve gastrectomy (VSG), and continuous outcome $Y$ of the proportion weight change at three years post-surgery.
+For simplicity, we consider only one confounder, that being gender, denoted $L_g$.
+The estimand of interest is taken to be the ATE, $\tau_1(P_o) - \tau_0(P_o)$.